Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Framework

 \end{definition}

-The last assumption we make is a standard uniform ellipticity assumption; it does not concern the environment but the jumping function. \begin{assumption}[Uniform ellipticity] There exists a constant $\gamma>0$ such that if $U$ is uniformly distributed in $[0,1]$ under $\PP$,
+Note that we did not require a lower bound for the covariance.
+The last assumption we make is a standard uniform ellipticity assumption that we formulate using the {jump} function. \begin{assumption}[Uniform ellipticity] There exists a constant $\gamma>0$ such that if $U$ is uniformly distributed in $[0,1]$ under $\PP$,

 \end{assumption}